Glenbern Golden Retrievers

 Do you require a fenced yard?
 I do require a securely fenced yard with access to it via a door from the house.
 The fence does not have to be expensive, but it has to be secure.
 I don’t consider invisible/electric fencing secure.
-I will not consider applications if you do not have a securely fenced yard.
-There are no exceptions.
+If you do not currently have a fenced yard, it is a prerequisite that the yard be fenced before the puppy comes home.
 This is for the safety of the puppy.
-As I believe this breed needs a yard to run and play in I will not place puppies into high rise apartments/condos.
+I believe this breed needs a yard to run and play in, so I will not place puppies into high rise apartments/condos.
 Fencing - What is Acceptable

 Do you ship puppies?
 I do not ship my puppies.

-What is involved in participating in your breeding program?
+What is involved in participating in your Guardianship program?
 Briefly, you purchase the puppy, he/she is your dog.
 I pay for all breeding related expenses; you pay for any pet related expenses.
 You must live within one hour from Perth to participate.
-There is financial compensation for participating in my breeding program.
-For more information, please see this link: Breeding Program.
+There is financial compensation for participating in this program.
+For more information, please see this link: Guardianship Program.

 How are your puppies raised?
 My puppies are raised in my home.
 I am fortunate enough to be able to stay at home, so my time is devoted to them and their needs.